biography

 Background and Training

 Raised within the legacy of jazz’s foremost Innovators—immersed in the presence of legends such as Dizzy Gillespie, Max Roach, Ray Charles, and Wynton Marsalis—Andromeda Turre absorbed invaluable insights into jazz’s artistry, observing their mastery firsthand from birth.
 As the daughter of trombonist Steve Turre and cellist Akua Dixon, this lineage not only informs her artistry but also provides a foundation from which she redefines boundaries, bridging heritage with innovation.
-Educated at The Boston Conservatory and Berklee College of Music, Turre developed a voice uniquely her own, seamlessly integrating classical, contemporary, and theatrical frameworks into jazz, reshaping the genre to engage with its modern context.
+Educated at The Boston Conservatory and Berklee College of Music, Turre also studied voice privately with Marni Nixon.
+Developing a voice uniquely her own, she seamlessly integrates classical, contemporary, and theatrical frameworks into jazz, reshaping the genre to engage with its modern context.

 Global Performances and Tours